MarisKX/Code-Institute-Milestone-Project-3/README.md

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My friends and family for testing this app and UX feedback

--   Biggest thanks to my wife, without her moral support this project would not gonna be possible!!!
+-   And, of course, biggest thanks to my wife, without her moral support this project would not gonna be possible!!!